Sign up for Office 365

 Will new Office 365 features and experiences work older Office clients?

 While most new Office 365 experiences are designed for the latest version of Office, some new features may work with older versions of Office that are in mainstream support.

 Will an Office client connect to the service for the full extended support period?

 Office clients in extended support should continue to connect to the Office 365 service.
 We will provide notice consistent with our Online Services Support Lifecycle Policy if there is a substantial degradation of the user experience with an Office client in extended support, or if that Office client will no longer connect to the Office 365 service.

 What does this mean for Office 2007?

 Office 365 is not designed to work with Office 2007, because Office 2007 left mainstream support on 12 October 2012.
 Office 365 will not offer code fixes to resolve problems using the service with Office 2007: You should expect the quality of the user experience to diminish over time, and that many new Office 365 experiences will not work at all.
 We recommend that you upgrade as soon as possible to Office 365 Pro Plus or Office Professional Plus 2013 for the best experience with Office 365; or to Office Professional Plus 2010, which is in mainstream support.

 What service pack should I use?

-Microsoft's Service Pack Support Lifecycle policy requires that you deploy Office Service Packs within twelve months of release, and Office 365 requires that you be in compliance with this policy.
+Microsoft's Service Pack Support Lifecycle policy requires that you deploy Office Service Packs within twelve months of release.
+Office 365 requires that you be in compliance with this policy.